Lauren Witzke: Political views

-Witzke advocates closed borders and pronatalist family policies, similar to those implemented in Hungary; opposes all economic, political, and cultural globalization; and identifies as a traditionalist and Christian nationalist.
-She supports a ten-year moratorium on all immigration.
-Witzke has criticized former president Donald Trump for failing to follow through on his rhetorical commitment with executive orders to complete a southern border wall and prosecute political rival Hillary Clinton for mishandling classified information.

-Witzke has appeared on VDARE, a website that the Anti-Defamation League has called a "xenophobic website" and the Southern Poverty Law Center a website that "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites".
+Witzke has appeared on VDARE, a website that the Anti-Defamation League has called a "xenophobic website" and the Southern Poverty Law Center calls a website that "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites".
 Witzke tweeted out her interview with VDARE, writing, "In order to preserve America, we must first preserve American families, our values, and our culture."
-In October 2020, Witzke defended the far-right organization the Proud Boys and said at one point that the Proud Boys exemplified "patriotic masculinity" and thanked the group for providing security at her campaign rallies.
+In October 2020, Witzke defended the far-right organization the Proud Boys and said at one point that they exemplified "patriotic masculinity" and thanked the group for providing security at her campaign rallies.
+In 2023 she said that "America needs a strong leader that would make even the most infamous of fascists blush."
+In the same statement, she said that "Racial integration has hurt the black and white community." and that "Blacks are 13% of the population but commit 56% of the murders."

 Abortion

-Witzke opposes abortion and supports overturning the 1973 Supreme Court decision Roe v.
+Witzke opposes abortion and supported the overturning of the 1973 Supreme Court decision Roe v.
 Wade.
-Upon the death of Ruth Bader Ginsburg in September 2020, Witzke said that "Ruth Bader Ginsberg's obsession with abortion overtly singled out blacks and minorities for extermination".
-Witzke also attacked her Democratic opponent Chris Coons for being a "Christian-hating baby killer".
+Upon the death of Ruth Bader Ginsburg in September 2020, Witzke said that "Ruth Bader Ginsberg's obsession with abortion overtly singled out blacks and minorities for extermination."
+Witzke also attacked her Democratic opponent Chris Coons for being a "Christian-hating baby killer."